nikotidar/nikotidar.github.io/_posts/2020-07-11-how-to-fix-unable-to-lock-database-archlinux.md

 ---
 layout: post
-title: "How To Fix "unable to lock database" Arch Linux"
+title: "How To Fix `unable to lock database` Arch Linux"
 author: "rndtx"
 ---